LLNL/uberenv/docs/sphinx/index.rst

   spack_activate       **None**                   Spack packages to activate                       **None**
  ==================== ========================== ================================================ =======================================

-However, Uberenv config can also be setup to sit in a location external to the uberenv directory itself.
+However, Uberenv configuration may instead sit in a location external to the uberenv directory itself.
 In particular when Uberenv is used as a submodule.
 Uberenv identifies such a case when no ``project.json`` file is found next to the script.
 It will then look for ``.uberenv_config.json`` recursively in parent directories.
 The typical usage is to place it at the root directory of the project.

 When used as a submodule ``.uberenv_config.json`` should define both ``spack_configs_path`` and ``spack_packages_path``, providing Uberenv with the respective location of ``spack_configs`` and ``packages`` directories.
 Indeed, they cannot sit next to ``uberenv.py`` as per default, since Uberenv repo does not provide them.